radiodee1/pi-llm/TESTS.md

 - `--test` checks the contents of the 'questions' iterator, and when the value matches the `--test` value the `review` test functions are triggered.
 - `--test` will work without `--questions` but it will not trigger the `review` test function.

+## Planned tests

+We want to provide some way for the program to accept longer input.
+To start with we need to see if the speech recognition code will accept an arbitrary number of repeated inputs.
+We want to test the loop_wait code and see about repeatedly calling the speech recognition code a number of times.
+The argument on the command line might be something like `--loop_wait_test` having one integer value.
+Then we test if we can call the speech recognition code that number of times consecutively.
+This test would not work with other tests.